irenical/fetchy/README.md

 ```
 ## Concepts
 Although Fetchy's API design aims at simplicity, in order to effectivelly use it as full-featured protocol-agnostic RPC framework some concepts and their naming must be first clarified.
-- Discoverer
+- Discoverer: a component responsible of finding nodes currently running a specific service
-- Node
+- Node: a representation of an address where a service instance was found running
-- Balancer
+- Balancer: a many-to-one node list reducer, with an arbitrary heuristic.
-- Connector
+- Connector: a component able to return a service stub instance for a given Node
-- Request
+- Request: A prepared service call, bound to a specific service, node and stub

 ## Setup

 ### Registering a service
-Before calling a service it must first be registrered in the Fetchy instance.
-A service is identified by a String and should be at least registered with a Connector.
+Before calling a service, it must first be registrered in a Fetchy instance.
+A service is identified by a String is usually registered with a  Connector.

 ### Balancing service nodes